GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/transforming-data-from-an-external-api/en.md

-# Transforming data from an external API
+# Lesson 25: Transforming data from an external API

 This tutorial lesson demonstrates examples on adapting the response from an external API to anything we need it to be.